TheRedBrain/bettercombat-extension/README.md

 Note that Better Combats "movement_speed_while_attacking" movement speed multiplier has no effect while this option is enabled.

+### No Jumping During Attacks

+Enabled when "enable_jump_restriction_during_attacks" setting in server config is true.

+Disables jumping while an attack animation is active.

+The item tag "bettercombatextension:tags/items/disables_jump_restriction_during_attack" and the entity type tag "bettercombatextension:tags/entity_types/disables_jump_restriction_when_ridden" are used to control when the jump restriction is applied.

 ### Restricting attack pitch

 Setting the "restrict_attack_pitch" setting in the server config to true, restricts the attack pitch to a range defined by the "attack_pitch_range" server config setting.